-- whether to deem/undeem an individual as a relevant person; - whether to excuse a child or young person or relevant person from the obligation to attend the Children's Hearing; and - whether it is likely the Children's Hearing will consider making a Compulsory Supervision Order with a secure accommodation authorisation.
+- whether to deem/undeem an individual as a relevant person; and - whether to excuse a child or young person or relevant person from the obligation to attend the Children's Hearing.

 In addition, Pre-Hearing Panels can also appoint a Safeguarder for the child or young person or arrange legal representation for a child, young person or relevant person.
 As well as the reasons for Pre-Hearing Panels, figure 4.1 shows the instances of Safeguarder appointments within the year.